qwaneu/qwaneu.github.io/_posts/2020-06-26-experiments-move-you-forward.md

 action-biased pattern
 [Proof of Concept](https://www.cnpatterns.org/organization-culture/proof-of-concept-poc) is staring us in the face.
 I even wrote it in yesterdays post.

-The pattern language has some more action-biased patterns up its sleeve, e.g. the [Research through Action](http://www.cnpatterns.org/strategy-risk-reduction/research-through-action) pattern:
+The [Cloud Native pattern language](http://www.cnpatterns.org/) has some more action-biased patterns up its sleeve, e.g. the [Research through Action](http://www.cnpatterns.org/strategy-risk-reduction/research-through-action) pattern:

 > The challenges are new and complex, information is scarce, and the company is